Vacation rentals in Vancouver Island

 SALTWOOD - The Trees - w/ Hot Tub

 SALTWOOD - Bit of a good spot IG: @saltwoodbeachhouse LAID BACK LUXURY WITH NON STOP VIEWS.
-The ultimate getaway in Ucluelet BC.
-Located right on the ocean and Wild Pacific Trail.
+Located directly on the Pacific Ocean and the iconic Wild Pacific Trail.
 Storm watch by your fireplace or watch the sun go down from your private hot tub.
-2 bedroom with all the things.
-Gourmet kitchen, open layout, vaulted wood ceiling, gas fireplace, private deck with hot tub, and that view.
+2 bedroom with all the amenities.
+Gourmet kitchen, floor to ceiling windows, gas fireplace, Frame TV, private deck with hot tub, and that view.
 Comfortably sleeps 4 adults - and of course is the perfect romantic retreat for 2.

 Yurt in Courtenay